heymumford/valutastrom/README-Build.md

 ## Next Steps

 Once the build process is working, you can begin experimenting with the tubes and connecting different language modules.
 This will allow you to explore how each part of the platform interacts and contributes to the overall system.

-Feel free to reach out if you have any questions or encounter issues!